dewynl/msc-ai-capstone-project/docs/dissertation.md

 ## 8.5 Practical Implications

 For educational technologists, instructional designers, and curriculum developers, this research demonstrates that **AI-assisted content generation need not sacrifice structural reliability for semantic intelligence**.
-The function calling architecture provides a template for building production-ready educational tools that:
+The markdown generation with index-based selection approach provides a template for building production-ready educational tools that:

 - Generate valid, standards-compliant artifacts (100% JSON validity, Section 6.2.1)
 - Operate at interactive speeds (~2 seconds per syllabus for sub-second user experience)